HR 180 - Employee Benefits Policy

 - An eligible employee who has exhausted their FMLA leave may still utilize Paid Parental Leave.

-- An employee who becomes eligible for FMLA while on Paid Parental Leave after the birth/adoption of a child must apply for and use FMLA.
+- An employee who becomes eligible for FMLA while on Paid Parental Leave after the birth, adoption, foster care or kinship placement of a child must apply for and use FMLA.
 Human Resources will contact the employee once they are eligible for FMLA to facilitate the application process.

 - Employees are not eligible to receive Donated Leave while utilizing Paid Parental Leave.
 An employee may be eligible to receive Donated Leave after Paid Parental Leave and all other accrued leave is exhausted, or if the employee is not eligible for Paid Parental Leave.